-Make 2018 the year you mark the British Open off your bucket list.
+Make 2018 the year you mark the The Open Championship off your bucket list.

 The 147th Open Championship in 2018 will be truly special.
 A bold, natural seaside links course, Carnoustie Golf Links has hosted the Open Championship seven times with illustrious champions like Ben Hogan in 1953, Gary Player in 1968 and Tom Watson in 1975.
 Then, in 1999, who can forget the three shot lead that France’s Jean Van de Velde held on the 72nd hole, only to lose in a playoff to Paul Lawrie.